 Bessie Coleman was the first African American woman to become a licensed airplane pilot in 1921.
 The following year, Japan’s first woman pilot Tadashi Hyōdō earned her license.
 Kwon Ki-ok of Korea became the first female licensee of that country in 1925 and after World War II, became instrumental in helping establish the Republic of Korea Air Force.
 German Marga von Etzdorf was the first woman to fly for an airline when she began co-piloting for Lufthansa in 1927 and piloting solo on commercial Junkers F13 on 1 February 1928.

 The first African American woman to become a licensed airplane pilot in 1921 was Bessie Coleman.
 The following year, Japan’s first woman pilot Tadashi Hyōdō earned her license.
-Kwon Ki-ok of Korea became the first female licensee of that country in 1925 and after World War II, became instrumental in helping establish the Republic of Korea Air Force.
-German Marga von Etzdorf was the first woman to fly for an airline when she began co-piloting for Lufthansa in 1927 and piloting solo on commercial Junkers F13 on 1 February 1928.
+Kwon Ki-ok of Korea became the first female license holder of that country in 1925 and after World War II, became instrumental in helping establish the Republic of Korea Air Force.

-In the late 1920s, women continued to compete in air races and record-breaking contests related to flying.
+In the late 1920s, women continued to compete in air races and record-breaking flying contests.
 In 1929, Pancho Barnes moved to Hollywood to work as the first woman stunt pilot.
 Besides working on such films as Howard Hughes’ Hell’s Angels (1930), she also founded the Associated Motion Pictures Pilots Union in 1931.
 The first Women’s Air Derby or Powder Puff Derby, an official women-only race from Santa Monica, California to Cleveland, Ohio, was held as part of the 1929 National Air Races and was won by Louise Thaden.

-But for now there our story ends, allowing us to concentrate on the British contributions to the pioneering years of aviation, and particularly the girls who became famous for their thrills and spills, their successes and their failures, their lives and loves, but particularly their courage and skills that paved the way towards Britain’s leadership in world aviation – and space travel.
+So for now our story takes a break, allowing us to concentrate on the female contributions to the pioneering years of aviation, and particularly the girls who became famous for their thrills and spills, their successes and their failures, their lives and loves, but particularly their courage and skills that paved the way towards the present world of aviation – and space travel.

-Read much more about the British female aviatrices by selecting Posts on the menu above .
+Read much more about these female pilots by selecting their Profiles on the menu above .